frodi-dump/grammy-bot/README.md

 # Telegram Bot Template

+Bot starter template based on [grammY](https://grammy.dev) bot framework.

 ## Usage

 Follow these steps to set up and run your bot using this template:

 Create a New Repository

 Start by creating a new repository using this template.
-You can do this by clicking [here](https://github.com/new?template_name=grammy-bot&template_owner=base-bot).
+You can do this by clicking [here](https://github.com/new?template_name=grammy-bot&template_owner=base-bots).

 Environment Variables Setup